top of page

 Atmosphere 4

-Limeport Stadium is a true original that features original wood seats, windows, doors, covered grandstand, and brick exterior.
-It exists off a two-lane road surrounded by houses, grass parking lot, and a row of corn stalks behind the wooden fence in left field.
+Limeport Stadium is an original with original wood seats, windows, doors, a covered grandstand, and a brick exterior.
+It exists off a two-lane road surrounded by houses, a grass parking lot, and a row of corn stalks behind the wooden fence in left field.

-Fans are completely covered underneath the grandstand roof that houses nine rows of green painted wood seats that feature fans on the ceiling and a small booth for public announcements.
+Fans are completely covered underneath the grandstand roof houses nine rows of green-painted wood seats that feature fans on the ceiling and a small booth for public announcements.
 The seats are as old as the stadium and sometimes need replacing, 900 of the 1,070 seats remain.

 Neighborhood 3

 The stadium is located on farmland and sprawling hills 10 miles from the bustling towns of Allentown, however, the area feels miles away from the commercial and interstate traffic of the rest of the Lehigh Valley.
-The Limeport Inn is a trendy restaurant that features appetizers of cornmeal fried calamari, duck confit taquitos, mussels from Prince Edward Island and for dinner rack of lamb, scallops and steak options.
-The outdoor patio is perfect on a warm, summer day and is a perfect place to eat before the game.
+The Limeport Inn is a trendy restaurant, featuring appetizers of cornmeal fried calamari, duck confit taquitos, and mussels from Prince Edward Island, and for dinner rack of lamb, scallops, and steak options.
+The outdoor patio is perfect on a warm, summer day and is an ideal place to eat before the game.

 Fans 3